19 Super-Smart Tips on How to Save Money on Utilities

 15. Use Less Water When Flushing

-Bob Vila has a simple trick to saving water when flushing: Simply fill a couple of plastic soda bottles with an inch or two of pebbles or sand, and fill them up with water.
+Want a simple trick to save water when flushing?
+Simply load a couple of plastic soda bottles with an inch or two of pebbles or sand, and fill them up with water.
 Then, screw on the lids, and put them in the toilet tank.
 Make sure they’re away from all the operating mechanisms.
 This easy hack reduces the amount of water your toilet uses every time you flush.

 If you’d prefer not to go the DIY route to save on flushing, you can save a lot of money by investing in low-flow toilets.
 You’ll just have to budget for the upfront cost of purchase and installation.